telefonicaid/iotagent-node-lib/doc/devel/architecture.md

 ### Device to NGSI Mapping

-Each Device will be mapped as an Entity associated to a Context Provider: the Device ID will be mapped by default to the entity ID and the type of the entity will be selected by the IoT Agent in a protocol-dependent way (e.g: with different URLs for different types).
-Both the name and type will be configurable by the user, either by type configuration or with the device preprovisioning.

-Each of the measures obtained from the device should be mapped to a different attribute.
-The name and type of the attribute will be configured by the user (globally for all the types in the IoT Agent configuration or in a per device basis preprovisioning the devices).
-Device measures can have three different behaviors:

--   **Active attributes**: are measures that are pushed from the device to the IoT agent.
-This measure changes will be sent to the Context Broker as updateContext requests over the device entity.
-NGSI queries to the context broker will be resolved in the Broker database.

--   **Lazy attributes**: some sensors will be passive, and will wait for the IoT Agent to request for data.
-For those measures, the IoT Agent will register itself in the Context Broker as a Context Provider (for all the lazy measures of that device), so if any component asks the Context Broker for the value of that sensor, its request will be redirected to the IoT Agent (that behaves as a NGSI10 Context Provider).
-This operation will be synchronous from the customer perspective: the Context Broker won't return a response until the device has returned its response to the IoT Agent.

--   **Commands**: in this case, the interaction will begin by setting an attribute in the device's entity, for which the IoT Agent will be regitered as CP.
-The IoT Agent will return an immediate response to the Context Broker, and will be held responsible of contacting the device to perform the command itself, updating special `status` and `info` attributes in the entity as soon as it has any information of the command progress.

 The following sequence diagram shows the different NGSI interactions an IoT Agent makes with the Context Broker, explained in the following subsections (using the example of a OMA Lightweight M2M device).